Hoyer laboratory: Translational neuroscience

-Prof Hoyer moved to Melbourne at the end of 2012 to become Head and Chair of the Department of Pharmacology and Therapeutics.
+Professor Hoyer moved to Melbourne at the end of 2012 to become Head and Chair of the Department of Pharmacology and Therapeutics.
 Prof Hoyer completed his PhD in Pharmacology at the Université Louis Pasteur Strasbourg in 1981 and conducted his postdoctoral work at the University of Pennsylvania, with his early research focusing on adrenoceptor and serotonin receptor pharmacology.
-Since then Prof. Hoyer has characterised a large number of peptide receptors, ligand gated-channels, and monoamine receptors.
-Over 300 publications and 5 patents document his interests in a wide variety of therapeutic targets such as sleep disorders, epilepsy, migraine, schizophrenia, anxiety / depression, bipolar disorders, panic, post-traumatic stress disorder, neurological disorders (PD/MS/ALS/HD/fragile X), irritable bowel syndrome, acromegaly, hypertension, gastroenteropancreatic and other tumours.
-Prof Hoyer has over 25 years of experience in drug discovery and development in both academia and industry, with positions in pharmaceutical companies such as Sandoz and Novartis or academic Institutions (Scripps San Diego).
+Since then Professor Hoyer has characterised a large number of peptide receptors, ligand gated-channels, and monoamine receptors.
+Professor Hoyer has over 30 years of experience in drug discovery and development in both academia and industry, with positions in pharmaceutical companies such as Sandoz and Novartis or academic Institutions (The Scripps Research Institute, San Diego).

 However, we have a broad range of research interests on which we aim to develop projects in the future.